Juliann Ma

 Wildlife Explorer ℘ Performing Artist ℘ Teacher

-A lifelong student, Juliann continues to learn from mentors, colleagues, her own students, friends, and family.
-Among her deeply supportive network, Juliann attributes her artistic roots especially to her mother, her first teacher.
+A lifelong student, JOOLZ continues to learn from mentors, colleagues, her own students, friends, and family.
+Among her deeply supportive network, JOOLZ attributes her artistic roots especially to her mother, her first teacher.
 She thanks her father for sparking her interest in investigative journalism, her brothers for instilling an entrepreneurial and activist spirit, and her friends for encouraging her bent for adventure and deep dive into cultures around the world.

 Notable Work